laravel/docs/cache.md

 <a name="retrieve-update"></a>
 #### Retrieve & Update

-With a cache driver supporting [Atomic Locks](#atomic-locks), you will be able to retrieve and update an item from the cache using the `refresh` method.
+If your driver supports [atomic locks](#atomic-locks), you will be able to retrieve and update an item without race conditions, avoiding any change on the value by other process while it's being manipulated.

-This method accepts the cache key, a callback, and an optional lifetime to refresh.
+The `refresh` method accepts the cache key of the item, a callback, and an optional lifetime.
 The callback receives the cached item, or `null` if it doesn't exist, and it should return the updated value.

     $item = Cache::refresh('message', function ($message) {
         $message ??= 'Hello';